tin2tin/Pallaidium/README.md

 * The first time any model is executed many GB will have to be downloaded, so go grab lots of coffee.

+* If it says xformers are missing, then try to restart Blender.

 Install Dependencies, set Movie Model Card and set Sound Notification in the add-on preferences:

 ![image](https://user-images.githubusercontent.com/1322593/233810577-961de9ec-ce3f-433b-a43c-dd4583fb518c.png)